rpires71/milestone1/README.md

 ---

-## User Stories - Homepage (must-have)
+## User Stories for Homepage

+**(must-have)**

 ### 1. Roberto Pires – Website Developer (Site Owner)

 **User Story**
-As the website developer, I want the homepage to deliver a clear, professional first impression and guide visitors smoothly to other sections so that they engage meaningfully with my content.
+As the website developer, I want the homepage to deliver a clear, professional first impression and guide visitors smoothly to other sections so that they engage meaningfully with my content. (must-have)

 **Description**
 The homepage should reflect my personal brand and present my key strengths across teaching, tutoring, and IT services.
 It should introduce the site, establish credibility, and invite further exploration.